Mennash17/ASWE_NU_DjangoProject/README.md

    ```

 6. **Access the Application**:
-   - Open your web browser and navigate to `http://127.0.0.1:8000/`.
+   - Navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your web browser.

 ## Usage

 ### Creating a Task
 1. Fill out the form with the task title, description, and completion status.
-2. Click the "Add Task" button.
+2. Click "Add Task."

 ### Updating a Task

-1. Click the "Edit" button next to the task you want to update.
+1. Click "Edit" next to the task you want to update.
-2. Modify the task details in the form.
+2. Modify details and click "Update Task."
-3. Click the "Update Task" button.

 ### Deleting a Task

-1. Click the "Delete" button next to the task you want to remove.
+1. Click "Delete" next to the task you want to remove.
-2. Confirm the deletion.
+2. Confirm deletion.

+### Exporting Tasks (New)
+1. Click "Export Tasks" on the frontend.
+2. Select desired export format (Excel or PDF).
+3. Confirm export to download your tasks.

 ## Project Structure
 ```
-simply_todo/
+ASWE_NU_DjangoProject/
 ├── simply_todo/
 │   ├── __init__.py
 │   ├── settings.py